-The World Health Organization released a study and statement in December of 2017 about its view on the use of cannabidiol (CBD) and although it doesn’t surprise us, it did surprise some skeptics about the use of CBD.
+The World Health Organization released a study and a public statement in December of 2017 about its view on the use of cannabidiol (CBD) and although it doesn’t surprise us, it did surprise some skeptics about the use of CBD.

-World Health Organization (WHO) Says CBD Oil is Safe
+CBD Oil is Safe to use

 A report issued by WHO’s Expert Committee on Drug Dependence stated that cannabidiol, a substance found in cannabis, is not an addictive chemical.
 The World Health Organization does not express concern that the chemical will cause the drug to be abused or to cause users to become dependent upon the use of cannabis.
 Specifically, WHO statements addressed the fact that many nations do ban pure cannabidiol.
 The organization suggested there’s no scientific basis for prohibiting the substance, since it does not pose a threat to public health.